Family CHLOPSIDAE Rafinesque 1815 (False Morays)

 Chlopsis dentatus (Seale 1917) Latin for toothed, referring to its sharp, pointed and conical teeth

-Chlopsis kazuko Lavenberg 1988 in honor of Kazuko Nakamura, for “single-handedly archiving the Giles W. Mead ichthyological library at the Los Angeles County Museum of Natural History” [a noun in apposition, without the matronymic “ae,” because, Lavenberg said, “formation of the personal name in the genitive case is clumsy”]
+Chlopsis kazuko Lavenberg 1988 in honor of Kazuko Nakamura, for “single-handedly archiving the Giles W. Mead ichthyological library at the Los Angeles County Museum of Natural History” [a noun in apposition, without the genitive “ae,” because, Lavenberg said, “formation of the personal name in the genitive case is clumsy”]

 Chlopsis longidens (Garman 1899) longus (L.), long; dens (L.) teeth, referring to its large, acicular and very slender teeth